Skip to main content Deutsch

 On the one hand, various disease mechanisms may underlie such as: Persistent viral reservoir, latent viral reactivation, microbiome dysbiosis, depletion of immune cell subsets and autoimmunity, which may lead to latent inflammatory responses, tissue dysfunction, hypercoagulative status, vascular damage, increased susceptibility to other infections, hormonal imbalance, neuroinflammation and mitochondrial dysfunction.

-6. symptoms due to the Post-COVID syndrome, which result from physiological dysfunctions post-viral, but cannot be explained by any of the above diagnoses in groups 1-5.
 The group of Post-COVID sufferers often faces particular challenges in the health care system, as the underlying physiological dysfunctions are mostly not detectable by the standard diagnostic measures currently used.
 It has been previously noted that "[...] post-acute infectious syndrome with clear physiological dysfunction [...] often cannot be consistently detected by standard medical diagnostic tests.
 This discrepancy underscores the need for a new generation of more sensitive testing methods for people with post-acute infection syndrome.[Iwasaki & Putrino, 2023]" Furthermore, there is as yet no causative therapy for this group of patients.

 Manifest: Empfehlung zur Versorgung vom Menschen mit postakuten Infektionssyndromen (PAIS)